aldosilva6/headfirstpatterns/README.md

 ### Thinking in patterns
 Center your thinking on design, not on patterns.
 Use patterns when there is a natural neeed for them.
 If something simpler will work, then use it.

+Introduce a pattern when you are sure it's necessary to solve a problem in your design, or when you are quite sure that it is needed to deal with a future change in the requirements of your application.

+**WARNING**
+Overuse of design patterns can lead to code that is downright overengineered.
+Always go with the simplest solution that does the job and introduce patterns where the need emerges.

 **Problem**: How do I get to work on time?

 **Context**: I've locked my keys in the car.